ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 ![](images/Execute_XML_updater.PNG)

-For an example of such a VI being implemented, refer to the [FPGA Add-on Custom Device](https://github.com/ni/niveristand-fpga-addon-custom-device). this custom device will be available in the upcoming version of the LabVIEW Custom Device Wizard.
+For an example of such a VI being implemented, refer to the [FPGA Add-on Custom Device](https://github.com/ni/niveristand-fpga-addon-custom-device). this custom device will be available in the upcoming version of the NI VeriStand Custom Device Wizard.

 #### Build the PPL File